Skip to content

 Azure App Service %AzureAppServiceHomeDirectory%\LogFiles\datadog

-Note: On Linux, the log directory must be created first before enabling debug mode.
+Note: On Linux, the log directory must be created before debug mode can be enabled.

 • dotnet-tracer-managed-{processName}-{timestamp}.log contains configuration logs.